+For PyTorch models, the pytorch-summary [3] package can be used to generate a TensorFlow/Keras-like text summary.

 Graphical description examples

 An alternative visualization, using [2], provides a graphical view of the same network, e.g. for 4×8 blocks: